RileyBeeOrion/Roblox-UI-Libraries/Revenant UI/Documentation.md

 # Revenant UI
-This documentation is for Kavo UI Credit To xHeptc
+This Documentation Is For Revenant UI Credit To The Owner

 ## Booting the Revenant UI Library
 ```lua